33 Credits | 1 Year

 High-demand for skilled pharmacy technicians.

-Pharmacy Technician courses are offered at the New Richmond and Superior campuses featuring a variety of delivery methods including online, interactive television (ITV) and traditional classroom format.
+Pharmacy Technician courses are offered at the New Richmond and Superior campuses featuring a variety of delivery methods including online, Web Conferencing and traditional classroom format.

 This nine-month program gives you everything you need to pass the national Pharmacy Technician Certification Board (PTCB) exam.
 WITC has state-of-the-art equipment, giving you the experience that you will see in the real world.